cits3007/cits3007.github.io/assets/labs/lab05.md

 :::

-When you run a program in `gdb`, ASLR address randomization gets temporarily turned off.
+When you run a program in GDB, ASLR address randomization gets temporarily turned off.
 (If you already disabled ASLR using the `systemctl` command, as described under
 "[Turning off countermeasures](#countermeasures)", then obviously this won't make any difference.
-But on systems that *do* have ASLR enabled, this explains why the address you see in `gdb` can differ from the addresses found in a normally-running program.)
+But on systems that *do* have ASLR enabled, this explains why the address you see in GDB can differ from the addresses found in a normally-running program.)

 It's not necessary for you to know the details of how this is done;